This guide describes how to locate California Legislative documents. Online versions are listed where available.

 The Code is the body of law still in force, arranged by subject (eg Health and Safety Code).
 California Law consists of 29 codes, covering various subject areas, the State Constitution and Statutes.
 Note: UCSD does not retain previous editions of the California Code

 Includes detailed bill history information.
 Organized by bill number.
 Also includes voice vote information.
 Earlier years (1893-1972) include subject index.

 Detailed subject index to all bills.
 Does not include a list of bills or bill history.
 For earlier years, see the Final History (1893-1972), above.

 Detailed listing of all bills with basic subject indexing.
 Includes summary of bill and later years include outcome (e.g. Vetoed by Governor).

 Brief description of bills that became law with basic subject index.

 Hearings / Reports

 Note that most hearings and reports are not published or distributed.
 Those that are can be found in these indexes.
-Check Roger to see if UCSD owns a particular publication listed in these indexes.
+Check UC Library Search to see if the Library owns a particular publication listed in these indexes.

 California's Legislature - An introduction to the Legislature written for the general reader.